 1 tsp. finely chopped rosemary

-2 (19 oz.) cans reduced-sodium cannellini beans, drained and rinsed
+2 (19 oz.) cans of reduced-sodium cannellini beans, drained and rinsed

 ½ tsp. kosher salt